stryker-idk/Lighthouse-planet-pack/README.md

 These people did most of the work (like 96,4%). if you use the Lighthouses Particle beam code (PulsarJet.dll) please give credit to them.
-//note: the old .dll file has been replaced with ScaledDecorator
+note: the old .dll file has been replaced with ScaledDecorator